 On 30th April 1975, the north Vietnamese took control of Saigon and reunified Vietnam.
 Trinh Cong Son was invited that day to a radio station to sing his song Nối Vòng Tay Lớn (‘Joins Hands in a Great Circle’).
 It was the first time his music was on public airwaves since 1968.
 The song imagines people from all over Vietnam holding hands throughout the country, something that had seemed impossible throughout the years of war.

-Although offered escape out of Vietnam, Son was determined to stay with his people; ‘we are all Vietnamese.’ he still performed in the 1980s despite his musical output was limited after the war.
+Although offered escape out of Vietnam, Son was determined to stay with his people; ‘we are all Vietnamese.’ he still performed in the 1980s despite his musical output being limited after the war.
 Throughout the 1990s, he had relocated to Ho Chi Minh City where he played to intimate crowds with his friends at a restaurant.
 Despite his death in 2001, his songs are still very much in the hearts of Vietnamese people across the country.
 Today, he is commemorated at festivals with musicians singing his compositions and Youtube vloggers covering his songs.
 Cafe Gac Trinh stands as a small relic commemorating the life of one of Vietnam’s greatest singer-songwriters.

 Cafe Gac Trinh